 The Best places to travel during Covid?

-The world is empty now.
 This is once in a lifetime opportunity to visit some incredible locations with few tourists.
 A traveller who wanders the world will be transported back to 1930 when motorised travel first began.
 The best places to travel during covid have to be the safari countries of East Africa.
 Your covid travel list should include: The Serengeti (Tanzania) The Masai Maara and Swahili Coast (Kenya), the magical tropical island of Zanzibar (Tanzania), South Luangwa National park (Zambia) Victoria Falls (Zambia), a liveaboard dive boat in Egypt.
 The list of countries is ever changing, and so we encourage you to contact us and check what is currently available and safe.

 The best places to travel during covid are the nations which will allow you to have an exclusive experience a great value.
 Travel has never been such good value.
 Top end Safaris and Dive vacations are now being sold at mid-range prices.
 Covid-19 may have destroyed the budget safari, but if you can afford a sensible mid range safari, you will receive service and accommodations worth three times the price.